kennytv/Maintenance/README.md

 [![Crowdin](https://badges.crowdin.net/maintenance/localized.svg)](https://crowdin.com/project/maintenance)
 [![Discord](https://img.shields.io/discord/489135856284729384.svg?label=Discord&logo=discord&logoColor=fff)](https://discord.gg/vGCUzHq)

 Maintenance is the most customizable free maintenance plugin for your Minecraft server you can find.
-It runs on Spigot, BungeeCord, Sponge, as well as Velocity.
+It runs on Paper (also Spigot, but with limited functionality), BungeeCord, Sponge, as well as Velocity.

 Its features include:
 * A custom motd as well as server icon, that will be shown during maintenance